milon/one-problem-a-day/source/_posts/2022/07-July/subsets.md

 ```

 Time Complexity: `O(2^n)` <br/>
-Space Complexity: `O(1)`, as we store directly to the result array, which doesn't count as extra space.
+Space Complexity: `O(n)`, as we store directly to the result array, which doesn't count as extra space.